HENNGE/minisaml/docs/saml-intro.rst

 is done differs from :term:`Identity Provider` to :term:`Identity Provider` and therefore is out of scope for this document.

-1. A user attempts to access a :term:`Service Provider` and is required to authenticate.
+1. A user attempts to access a :term:`Service Provider` and needs to be authenticated.
 2. The :term:`Service Provider` redirects the user to the :term:`Identity Provider` with a :term:`SAML Request`.
 3. The :term:`Identity Provider` parses the :term:`SAML Request`, verifies the :term:`Service Provider` using the :term:`Audience` specified in the :term:`SAML Request`, then authenticates the user, for example by asking them